 The Macron government is approaching these issues in a more open and pragmatic way by distancing itself from the powerful teaching lobby, which has traditionally co-managed the system with the government (to the main benefit of professors).
 Many significant measures have been taken and immediately implemented.
 First, these measures placed greater emphasis on training young people from less affluent backgrounds.
-In areas with significant social problems, the government has decided to immediately cut in half the number of students per elementary school class, bringing down the maximum number of students to 12 per class.
-Second, most of the disputed reforms put in place by the Hollande-Valls government are being dismantled (for instance the

-"bi-langues" classes have been reintroduced in secondary schools and more emphasis is put on the fundamentals).
+In areas with significant social problems, the government has decided to cut the number of students per elementary school class by half immediately, reducing the maximum number of students to 12 per class.
+Second, most of the disputed reforms put in place by the Hollande-Valls government are being dismantled (for instance the "bilangues" classes have been reintroduced in secondary schools and more emphasis is put on the fundamentals).
 Third, international evaluations and rankings (such as the PISA report) have been taken into account and will likely form the basis for further changes.
 Finally, an immediate action program has been launched, mobilizing €15 billion for job training measures (targeting the long-term unemployed and young people leaving school without diploma), and a far-reaching renewal of the professional training system was passed in 2018.
 In spite of the hostility of the trade unions, the minister for education has declared that the evaluation of schools and teachers will become normal practice.
-The government has also succeeded in tackling two "sacred cows" of the education system, which every minister over the past 20 years had failed to reform: the higher school degree (baccalauréat) will become more manageable and will integrate continuous checks and a final exam; and a new process for the registration of students at university has been set up, based on both students' requests and evaluation by the universities.
+The government has also succeeded in tackling two "sacred cows" of the education system, which every minister over the past 20 years had failed to reform: the degree obtained at the end of upper secondary eduction (baccalauréat) will become more manageable, integrating a series of successive checks and a final exam; and a new process for registering students at universities has been set up, based on both students' requests and evaluations by the universities themselves.
+This system worked well in 2019, and pushes parents, students and professors to develop strategies and make choices well before the final year of secondary school.